Gabodion/G-design-image-creator/README.md

 <h2>OR</h2>

-Run <strong>npm run dev</strong> the project directory to start the client and server side simultaneously which will start the program
+Run <strong>npm run dev</strong> in the project directory to start the client and server side simultaneously which will start the program.

-The user login and logout functionality has been implemented Access to an active users designs has been implemented
+The user login and logout functionality has been implemented.
+Access to an active users designs has been implemented.

 <strong>Tools</strong>
 <ul>